dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

 ## 6.4.
 Method Values and Expressions

-Usually we select and call a method in the same expression, as in `p.Distance()`, but it’s possible to separate these two operations.
+Usually we select and call a method in the same expression, as in `p.Distance()`, but it's possible to separate these two operations.
 The selector `p.Distance` yields a *method value*, a function that binds a method (`Point.Distance`) to a specific receiver value `p`.
 This function can then be invoked without a receiver value; it needs only the non-receiver arguments.
 ```go
   p := Point{1, 2}
   q := Point{4, 6}